prazdevs/pinia-plugin-persistedstate/docs/guide/advanced.md

 ## Global persistence options

-Instead of using the default export when isntalling the plugin, you can use the exposed `createPersistedState` method to initialize the plugin with global options.
+Instead of using the default export when installing the plugin, you can use the exposed `createPersistedState` method to initialize the plugin with global options.
 These options become the new default options for all stores within the app.

 > This method is sometimes referred to as factory function.